06 October, 2012

 R. Linda:

 A little history, the establishment has been around for a long time, and it was named after the roving gangs that prowled the city recruiting unsuspecting young men for the British Navy.
-They would drop a coin in the bottom of the drinker's beer when they weren't looking and would witness the coin of the crown touch the lips of the drinker.
+They would drop a coin into the bottom of the drinker's beer when they weren't looking and witness the coin of the crown touch the lips of the drinker.
 This action was just enough to get the drinker enlisted.
 A note here, this is also why many pewter beer steins have clear bottoms.

 The Press Gang Restaurant

-Surprisingly, the put-out Tonya turned around and told them she was not deaf but if they were enjoying themselves more the better, she didn't mind.
+Surprisingly, the put-out Tonya turned around and told them she was not deaf, but if they were enjoying themselves more, the better, she didn't mind.
 But she did mind the remark, only she didn't say that.
-I was surprised she didn't come out with some Angela Davis rebuttal, but she was mellowed from our day and I suppose not in the mood for combative dialogue.
+I was surprised she didn't come out with some Angela Davis rebuttal, but she was mellowed from our day, and I suppose not in the mood for combative dialogue.

-Malpeque and Rocky Bay Oysters, YUM these were to die for
+Malpeque and Rocky Bay Oysters, YUM, these were to die for

 Salmon for me